Who is Boom Corals LLC?

 - All corals are either aquacultured, meaning grown in a tank - or maricultured, meaning they are propagated and grown out in protected waters and then harvested once grown.

 - My maricultured corals are purchased from a wholesaler who has kept them a minimum of 3 weeks in their tanks.
 I then in turn keep them a minimum of 2 weeks in my tanks before selling.
 This gives the maricultured corals time to recover between shipments.
 I want you to have live healthy corals.
 If I have even the slightest feeling a coral is not ready, I will tell you and will either refund or delay shipment after discussing with you.

 What do you feed your corals?

 - I do not spot feed my coral, but I do broadcast feed Reef Roids and Reef Chili.

 - I dip/QT and closely inspect all of my coral.
 I make every attempt to keep my coral free of pests.
 That said I would never tell anyone not to dip and QT their corals.
-In this hobby, no one should ever risk their systems and should always follow strict dipping and QT processes.
+In this hobby, no one should ever risk their systems and everyone should always follow strict dipping and QT processes.

-- I have had all corals in my tanks for at least 2 weeks, with multiple dips.
+- I have had all corals in my tanks for at least 2 weeks, with two dips.
 This helps ensure they are treated for pests and this helps ensure the maricultured corals are acclimated to tank waters.

 How should I acclimate my corals?